 My first camera phone took small pics, but you could only send them via text.
 If you emailed it, the resolution on resizing was terrible.
 It had no internet access.

 Then I got a used Blackberry because I was ready to get better access to my email.

 Does anyone remember these?
 I couldn't get it to work for me.

 I got access to a desktop computer when I moved in with my husband and at my cell phone sales job.

 I auctioned stuff on eBay and purchased cheap accessories and replacement cell phones.

 Fast forward to my first real corporate job.

-I called to remind her to take it off if she wasn't using it.
-Then she invited me to work with her.
+I called to remind her to remove it if she wasn't using it.
+Then she invited me to work with her at the Coloradoan.

-For many years I worked at the newspaper, learning all about advertising and marketing with a cell phone that didn't get online at all.
+For many years I worked at that newspaper, learning all about advertising and marketing (with a cell phone that didn't get online at all.)